 Dandruff is a very common skin condition that nearly all people experience at one point in their lives regardless of age or ethnicity.
 It affects the not just the scalp, but also the ears, eyebrows, sides of the nose, beard, and less commonly the central (often hair-bearing) part of the chest.
 Dandruff can affect any hair-bearing area or an area with even very small hair follicles.
-Other names for dandruff are seborrheic dermatitis or seborrhea.
+Other names for dandruff are seborrheic dermatitis and seborrhea.

 Dandruff is seen in all ages from babies to the elderly.
 In infancy, scalp dandruff is commonly known as "cradle cap."
 In the teen years it has been called "druff" for short.
 Some people are simply more prone to dandruff, and others experience periodic clearing cycles and periodic flare-ups of the condition.
-Many furry pets such as dogs, cats, rabbits, and hamsters also have dandruff.

-Dandruff typically looks like dry, fine flaky skin on the scalp with areas of pink or red inflamed skin.
+Dandruff typically looks like dry, fine flaky skin on the scalp, sometimes with areas of pink or red inflamed skin.
 Many individuals have no scalp symptoms but simply complain of white flakes on their shoulders, particularly noticeable on dark clothing.
 More advanced cases may cause intense itching, burning, and unstoppable scratching.